Zeus-Eternal/AI-Karen/desktop_ui/README.md

 The Tauri shell lives in `src-tauri/` and launches the UI pointing at the FastAPI backend running on `localhost:8000`.

+1. Install dependencies with `npm install` in this directory.
+2. Install frontend packages: `npm --prefix frontend install`.
-Run the backend with `uvicorn main:app` and start the UI using `npx tauri dev` from within this folder.
+3. Start the backend with `uvicorn main:app`.
+4. Launch the UI using `tauri dev`.